Psychologist

 Phobias

+A person who has a phobia typically experiences a strong, persistent fear that is unreasonable or out of proportion to the object or situation.
+Then the person avoids the object or situation or endures it with severe anxiety or distress.
 It is estimated that over 6 million adult Americans suffer from phobias and data show phobias to be twice as common in women as in men.

-Definition of a Phobia
+Understanding a Phobia

-A phobia is a fear which is caused by a specific object or situation.
-The fear may be caused by the actual presence of the feared object or situation, or it maybe caused by the anticipation of the presence of that object or situation.
-Anxiety, triggered by the fear, may approach the intensity of panic.
 There are phobias for so many things that there are whole websites listing all the phobias.
 Some of the more common phobias focus on being in places or situations from which escape might be difficult or embarrassing (called Agoraphobia), being in general or specific social situations (called Social Phobia), fear of small enclosed places, heights, escalators, tunnels, highway driving, water, flying, dogs, and injuries involving blood.
-Phobias are more than just extreme fear - they are an irrational fear of a particular thing.
+Phobias are more than just extreme fear - they are an irrational fear of a particular thing or situation.

 Agoraphobia and Social Phobia